openssl/otc/futures.md

     As an API change, this would be major release material.

 - Amend the test framework to be more amenable to running on embedded platforms

-- Use QEMU to run the test suites for the cross compiled CIs Currently, they are compiled but not executed which catches a number of compiler problems.
-Executing them would be better.